volatile-static/Keyboard/104/README.md

 For example, the LED driver solution.
 First of all, you should design the scanning mode and select appropriate transistor.
 Secondly, write  RTL code of matrix scanning according to your schematic.
 And then realize the digital logic of brightness adjuestment and memory map to soft core.
 Finally, it's embedded software about RGB color transformation algorithms, etc.

-As long as you wish, everything is transparent -- straightaway from a C function to the current in transistors.
+As long as you wish, everything is transparent from top to bottom -- straightaway from a C function to the current in transistors.

 ### Pretty encapsulation